UCaNLabUMB/gr-owc/docs/gr-owc: Documentation/Blocks/OWC_Channel_Model(Relative).md

 where $\( x(t) \)$ is the transmitted signal.

+### Shot Noise Modeling
+When `shot_noise = True`, the block simulates **photon shot noise** by adding random noise proportional to the received signal power.
+This provides a more realistic model of optical receptions.

 ## Summary
 The `OWC_Channel_Model(Relative)` block in the `gr-owc` module provides a detailed simulation of the optical channel by focusing on the dominant LOS path and modeling its impact using DC channel gain and angle-dependent gain functions.
 This block helps in understanding and predicting the behavior of optical wireless communication systems in various scenarios.